bramtayl/Justly/README.md

 - "Starting instrument" is the starting instrument.
 - "Starting key" is the starting key, in Hz.
 For reference, see the [piano key frequencies on Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
-- "Starting volume percent" is the starting volume percent, between 0 and 100%.
+- "Starting velocity percent" is the starting velocity percent, between 0 and 100%.
 - "Starting tempo" is the starting tempo, in beats per minute (bpm).

 ## Instruments